kurisumakise2011/chess/README.md

 *En passant (in passing)*

-The interesting situation when piece taking enemy's pawn after its first move.
+The interesting situation when piece taking enemy pawn after its first move.
 Only possible for pawns.
 If instead of passing the player moves other piece, passing will be lost

 ![En Passant](https://github.com/kurisumakise2011/chess/raw/master/readme/passant_1.png)